egedolmaci/contree/README.md

 * `use_upper_bound` : Enables or disables the use of upper bounds.
 * `verbose` : Enable or disable verbose output.

 ## Miscellaneous
 ConTree assumes classification labels are in the range `0 ... n_labels - 1`.
 Not meeting this assumption may influence the algorithm's performance.
-Use sklearn's `LabelEncoder` to prevent this.
+Ensure your input data has properly encoded labels in this range.

 ## Related Work